DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_III.md

 5. Run lines 57-59
 6. Note how it is easier to spot the problems in the Unit variable.
 7. Run lines 61-69 to check Feature and Artifact Type.
+8. Run lines 72-73 to see how many total artifacts are in the data frame.
+An important check for later in this process.

 ## Exercise 3 -- Brainstorm!